HappyCerberus/cpp-coding-interview/manuscript/004_trees_001_theory.md

 Since we cannot rely on the standard library to provide a tree data structure, we must build our own.
 The design options mirror our approaches when implementing a custom linked list (see.
 [Custom lists](#custom_lists)).

-The most straightforward approach for a binary tree would again be to rely on *std::unique_ptr* and have each node own its children.
+The most straightforward approach for a binary tree would be to rely on *std::unique_ptr* and have each node own its children.

 {caption: "Flawed approach for implementing a binary tree."}
 ```cpp